fatalfeel/faster_rcnn_pytorch/README.md

 - Infer 8 frames per second

 ##
-You can compare faster_rcnn_pytorch with this
+You can compare with simple-faster-rcnn that can debug any line in cpu mode
 - https://www.mediafire.com/file/m5wx06gmtqvu1km/simple-faster-rcnn.tar.gz

 ## Refer to